Xaley-Fashion and the Dirriankhe

 In Dakar, an inexperienced eye might see the abundance of color, pattern, fabric, and scarves as a long parade without any logic, but Senegalese fashion has a very rich vocabulary.

-Emmanuelle Courrèges Journalist for ELLE, Paris Excerpts from Fashion Tribes book.
+Emmanuelle Courrèges Journalist for ELLE, Paris, Excerpts from Fashion Tribes Book 2015.